 One of the biggest lies we’re sold today, Stanzak says, is that wants are actually needs.
 “I’ve had so many clients try and tell me that travel, new clothing, and eating out are real needs,” she says.
 “They’re really not.”
 Instead, good savers actually write down a list of their basic needs, their wants, and their big wishes.

 Good savers don’t rely on autopay

 Autopay makes banking easier: In fact, it makes it too easy for money to flow in and out without your really registering what’s happening, Garrett says.
 Whether it’s writing out a physical check or filling out the form online, intentionally paying your bills makes your brain note the expenditure.
 If you do set up autopay (no late fees, after all!), make sure you don’t just set it and forget it.
-Check the transactions at least once a month to make sure the charges are accurate and get a good sense of what you’re spending.
+Check the transactions at least once a month to make sure the charges are accurate and get a good sense of what you’re spending (by the way—these are the bills you shouldn’t put on autopay).
 Even better, Garrett adds, good savers write all those transactions down in their budget.
 Which leads us to…

 Good savers have a budget